solonovamax/JavaHelp/README.md

 It currently only has reddit posts from r/JavaHelp, but I plan to put anything else I help people with in here.

-Links will be provided as needed.
+Links will be provided to the original posts, when possible.

 ## License